syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 Define alias of an application, this key is used by `exwmx-quickrun'.

 **** :pretty-name
-In EXWM and Exwm-X, an application is assocated with an emacs buffer, user can set the buffer's name with :pretty-name.
+In EXWM and EXWM-X, an application is assocated with an emacs buffer, user can set the buffer's name with :pretty-name.

 **** :paste-key